Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: AVCs with Finitely Many

+Therefore $\vec{y}$ satisfies one equation (recall $f$ has specific value), and $\vec{x}$ can be expressed in terms of $\vec{y}$.

-If all the existing vertices have degree $3$, then we claim that the equation for $\vec{y}$ is exactly the vertex counting equation.
-Indeed, multiplying $\vec{\alpha}$ and $(1,1,\dots)$ respectively to the angle counting equations, we get
+Finally, if all the existing vertices have degree $3$, then we claim that the equation for $\vec{y}$ is exactly the vertex counting equation.
+Indeed, multiplying $\vec{\alpha}$ and $(1,1,\dots)$ respectively to the angle counting equation, we get